SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/create-mailings.md

     > [!TIP]
     > These options are also available from the **Marketing** button in the navigator.

-In SuperOffice CRM, the mailing will be added to the **Mailings** section tab in the **Selection** screen.
-This will help you keep track of all mailings related to each selection.
+In SuperOffice CRM, the mailing is added to the **Mailings** section tab in the **Selection** screen to help you keep track of all mailings related to each selection.

 <!-- Referenced links -->
 [1]: ../../../marketing/mailing/create/tutorial-email-mailing.yml